-In 2007 CB8 was the home of approximately 345 bars and restaurant, which provide food and gathering to metropolitan NYC.
+CB8 is home to approximately 345 bars and restaurant, which provide food and gathering to metropolitan NYC.
 The 19th Precinct has responded to the community's complaints about disruptive bars.
 A special detail - Operation Last Call - patrols the area.
 Operation MARCH (Multi-Agency Response to Community Hotspots) which involves the NY Police and Fire Departments, the NYC Departments of Buildings, Environmental Protection, and Health, and the NY State Liquor Authority targets underage drinking, health, building and fire code violations, and noise complaints.
 Most nightlife establishments are operated responsibly.
 CB8 supports the 19th Precinct's efforts to control community nuisances.
 We encourage the expansion of both Operation Last Call and Operation MARCH.